 Robert F. Levine is a founding partner of Levine Plotkin & Menin, LLP.
 He stepped down from the firm’s daily practice in 2014, but he remains as counsel to the firm and its clients on a project-by-project basis.

 Mr. Levine graduated from Cornell University (B.S., 1960) and Harvard Law School (L.B., cum laude, 1963) and spent a year as a Knox Fellow at the London School of Economics.

-Mr. Levine’s practice spans over 35 years, and he has represented clients in virtually all major areas of the media/entertainment industry.
-He has particular expertise in the publishing industry, where he acts both as an attorney and a literary agent for many celebrated authors and provides strategic counseling on the development, purchase and sale of literary and magazine properties.
-He also negotiates employment agreements for prominent media figures, many of whom have been clients of the firm for more than a decade.
+Mr. Levine’s practice has spanned over forty years, and he has represented clients in virtually all major areas of the media/entertainment industry.
+He has particular expertise in the publishing industry, where he has acted both as an attorney and as a literary agent for many celebrated authors, and has provided strategic counseling on the development, purchase and sale of literary and magazine properties.
+He also has negotiated employment agreements for prominent media figures, many of whom have been clients of the firm for more than a decade.

-Mr. Levine possesses an in-depth expertise in the film and television industry and produced the motion picture That Championship Season, based upon the Pulitzer Prize-winning play.
+Mr. Levine possesses an in-depth expertise of the film and television industry.
+He produced the motion picture That Championship Season, based upon the Pulitzer Prize-winning play.

 His practice is characterized by a humanistic approach to business and professional relationships.